All Out of Love: History

-The chorus was originally "I'm all out of love, I want to arrest you".
-However, Clive Davis thought that would be confusing to American audiences so he suggested "I'm all out of love, I'm so lost without you", which led to him being given a songwriting credit.
+The chorus was originally "I'm all out of love, I want to arrest you", but Clive Davis thought that would be confusing to American audiences, so he suggested "I'm all out of love, I'm so lost without you", which led to him being given a songwriting credit.

 The song is known for vocalist Russell Hitchcock holding the final note for 16.2 seconds.
 This was the longest-held note for a male pop singer until 1983, when Sheriff lead vocalist Freddy Curci held the final note of "When I'm with You" for 19.4 seconds.

 Reception

 Cash Box said that "a dynamite chorus and swelling crescendo insure hit status."
 Record World called it a "formula-perfect follow-up" to "Lost in Love."